jishan900/HPC-PC2-Documentation/README.md

 - SLURM typically writes the output and error text: `ls -l slurm-3077515.out `
 - View the contents of the output file: `cat slurm-3077515.out`

 So, we can see that our job is completed.
 ![image](https://github.com/jishan900/HPC-PC2-Documentation/assets/32738421/7703e601-34ae-4dbb-87d4-2dd3522ec986)

+And, this is the output.
+We can see that task is complete and save plots in the cloud directory.
 ![image (1)](https://github.com/jishan900/HPC-PC2-Documentation/assets/32738421/8faf667b-d5e1-46bb-853f-3e1e91e83f14)